ESP32-based high precision TEC controller for laser diode holography

 Under construction

-This demonstrates temperature stability for an extended period of time, in constant environment.
-To the left, we see an independent temperatue measurement by an external 6 digit Rigol 3068 DMM, attached to a separate nearby thermistor on the laser diode mount.
-Noise is about 0.5mK.
+This demonstrates temperature stability for an extended period of time.
+To the left, we see an independent temperature measurement by an external 6 digit Rigol 3068 DMM, attached to a separate nearby thermistor on the laser diode mount.
+Noise is less then 0.5mK.
 In the middle we see the temperature as seen by the ESP32, it does not drift because the setpoint and the ADC refer to the same reference voltage.
 On the right the TEC current is plotted.
+Measurements were performed every 10sec.

 To be continued.